dynamsoft-docs/barcode-reader-docs/performance/speed.md

 Writing the disk can be a time-consuming process.
 With DBR, disk writing happens when outputting logs, intermediate results, etc..
 In most cases, keeping a log or saving intermediate results to the disk is only required during development or debugging and should be avoided for production.

-If the above still isn't enough, read on to find more ways to boost the speed.
+The above 7 measures usually show great improvement in speed already, but if it is still not fast enough, read on to find more inconspicuous ways to boost the speed while we go through the algorithm in the barcode reading process.

 ## Get even faster in every stage